demystifyfp/demystifyfp/content/fsharp/series/fstweet/user-signup-validation.md

 In this part, we learned how to do validation and transform view model to a domain model using the Railway Programming technique with the help of the `Chessie` library.

-The source code for this part is available in [GitHub](https://github.com/demystifyfp/FsTweet/tree/v0.4)
+The source code for this part is available on [GitHub](https://github.com/demystifyfp/FsTweet/tree/v0.4)